Blog · Review Essay · Last reviewed June 25, 2026

 The book can also sound too confident about local autonomy.
 Large-scale systems sometimes matter because they prevent local domination, coordinate public goods, support accessibility, or provide capabilities that small communities cannot supply alone.
 Hospitals, transit networks, public universities, grid infrastructure, and digital access systems can be liberating when they are accountable and equitably governed.

 The useful reading is not "small is always good."
 It is "scale must justify itself to human agency."
 A system that claims necessity should be able to show how people can inspect it, contest it, repair it, exit it, and keep enough practical knowledge outside it to remain free.
+That makes Illich compatible with public institutions when they enlarge capacity instead of manufacturing dependency.

 The lasting value of Tools for Conviviality is that it shifts attention from capability to dependency.
 The question is not only what a technology can do.
 It is what kind of human, worker, citizen, student, patient, believer, or institution the technology requires in order to keep working.

-For AI governance, a convivial standard would ask for visible defaults, inspectable memory, appealable decisions, local override, source discipline, human skill preservation, documentation, repair paths, and refusal rights.
+For AI governance, a convivial standard would ask for visible defaults, inspectable memory, appealable decisions, local override, source discipline, human skill preservation, documentation, repair paths, incident records, and refusal rights.
 It would treat adoption as a social reorganization, not a feature rollout.

 The deepest warning is that domination can arrive as convenience.
 A tool can save time while narrowing imagination.
 It can offer choice while destroying alternatives.
 It can produce fluent answers while making people less able to ask independent questions.
 Illich gives the AI age a hard test: after the machine helps, are people still more capable of acting without it?